What degree will I receive from the Walsh School of Foreign Service?

 Georgetown University is a leader in study abroad programs.
 Nearly 75% of SFS students study abroad during their undergraduate careers.
 Most programs are immersion programs, in which students study in the local language.
-Other opportunities include summer programs and English-speaking programs at Georgetown’s campuses in Italy, Turkey and Qatar.
+Other opportunities include summer programs and English-speaking programs at Georgetown’s campuses in Italy and Qatar.

 What kinds of internship opportunities will I have at SFS?

 Washington, DC is filled with opportunities for students.
 In the past, SFS students have had internships at the White House, the State Department, Congress, investment banks, media companies, and various non-profits and NGOs, among others.